-It sounds a bit ridiculous using bread flour as this is most usually used for, well, bread!
-You wouldn’t really use it for anything else.
+It sounds a bit ridiculous using bread flour as this is most usually used for making dough. but you’d be surprised.
 Bread has a protein content of 12%-14%.
 This type of flour has one of the highest amounts of protein and creates the most gluten.
 Gluten is what makes bread chewy and soft.

 The protein in the flour along with the eggs and butter creates a cookie with a texture that is like no other.
 If you substitute your usual flour for 100% bread flour for cookies, you will find that your cookies will come out incredibly chewy and not at all crisp.
 These are comparable to the cookies you get from the grocery store that are really soft and never seem to dry out or go out of date.